 Professor Aaron Seokhyun Yoon is an assistant professor at the Kellogg School of Management.
-He is interested in examining the role of accounting information and governance in emerging institutions and presented his research around the world, not only to academics and practitioners, but also to intergovernmental organizations such as the United Nations.
+He is interested in examining the role of accounting information and governance in emerging institutions and presented his research around the world to academics and practitioners.
 His works have been regularly and widely cited in media outlets such as Barron's, Bloomberg, Financial Times, Forbes, The New York Times, and The Wall Street Journal.

 One area of Professor Yoon's research is on how to better quantify a firm's Environment Social Governance (ESG) efforts and integrate the information into equity portfolios to generate excess return.
 According to the Financial Times, one of his research on ESG was a turning point on how investors viewed and integrated ESG information.
 The methodology suggested in his research has been widely implemented by asset owners and investment managers.